Glu Mobile launches real-money gambling, shares soar

-March 12 Mobile games maker Glu Mobile Inc (GLUU.O) launched its first real-money mobile gambling game through UK mobile betting game designer and operator Probability Plc PBTY.L, sending the U.S. company's shares up as much as 27 percent.
+Mobile games maker Glu Mobile Inc launched its first real-money mobile gambling game through UK mobile betting game designer and operator Probability Plc, sending the U.S. company's shares up as much as 27 percent.

 Online gambling is growing in popularity in the UK.
-Zynga Inc (ZNGA.O) and Facebook Inc (FB.O) are also looking to tap the market through partnerships.
+Zynga Inc and Facebook Inc are also looking to tap the market through partnerships.

-Glu, known for its free iOS and Android apps such as Mutant Roadkill and Deer Hunter, said its branded casino games would be offered in the UK through Probability and its partners such as bookmakers Paddy Power Plc PAP.I PAP.L and William Hill Plc (WMH.L).
-[ID:nHUGmQQ45a]
+Glu, known for its free iOS and Android apps such as Mutant Roadkill and Deer Hunter, said its branded casino games would be offered in the UK through Probability and its partners such as bookmakers Paddy Power Plc and William Hill Plc.

 Glu shares were up 20 percent at $2.91 in late morning trade on the Nasdaq on Tuesday.